The Standard Model effective field theory at work: Conclusion

+Concerning experimental work, a fruitful direction is to investigate possible differences between HEFT and SMEFT.
+As discussed at the end of Sec.~\ref{sect:HEFT1}, progress has been made in constructing UV~models which cannot be described by the SMEFT.
+Correspondingly, some experimental signatures that would signal a breakdown of the SMEFT description have also been identified.
+We believe that a~comprehensive strategy for how to distinguish the two effective theories could lead to meaningful results in the near future.

 The applicability of the SMEFT rests on the validity of the effective theory approach.
 This itself relies on the hypothesis of having identified all degrees of freedom and symmetries relevant at low energies.
-In this respect, the wide class of SM extensions with light new degrees of freedom, such as axions or axion-like particles, is not covered by the SMEFT.
-Their inclusion is conceptually simple once the properties of the new fields are specified [see e.g. \cite{Bauer:2020jbp,Agrawal:2021dbo,Galda:2021hbr}], but is clearly more model dependent and something that goes beyond the scope of this review.
+In this respect, the wide class of SM extensions with light new degrees of freedom, such as axions or axion-like particles, is not entirely covered by the SMEFT as described here.
+In such models we can imagine that the BSM physics produces two low-energy sectors, one of which is the SM and another one in the world of light particles (such as axions).
+These two sectors are necessarily weakly coupled to each other and generate low-energy axion physics.
+In this sense, the SMEFT is part (probably the major part) of a larger effective theory.
+The inclusion of additional light particles is conceptually simple once the symmetry properties of the new fields are specified, see e.g. \cite{Bauer:2020jbp,Agrawal:2021dbo,Galda:2021hbr}.

 More generally, EFT approaches are based on the concept of scale separation, a key paradigm which guided the progress in particle physics for several decades by now.
-The absence of TeV-scale new physics, as expected by na\"ive EFT considerations, has recently stimulated to consider alternatives to this paradigm \cite{Giudice:2017pzm}.
+The absence of TeV-scale new physics, as expected by na\"ive EFT considerations, has stimulated theorists to consider alternatives to this paradigm.
+See for instance \cite{Giudice:2017pzm}.
 While this is certainly an interesting possibility, we believe that our knowledge of TeV-scale physics is still far from being complete.
-The possibility of new physics just around the corner of the current energy and precision frontiers remains an extremely motivated option, and the SMEFT represents the most suitable tool to analyze it.
+The possibility of new physics just around the corner of the current energy and precision frontiers remains an extremely motivating option, and the SMEFT represents the most suitable tool to analyze it.